Chreece/ESPHome-Dehumidifier/README.md

 # Optional sensor to inform that is a filter cleaning is required (only if supported)
     clean_filter:
       name: "Clean Filter Request"
+# Optional sensor to inform if the defrosting procedure running (only if supported)
+    defrost:
+      name: "Defrosting"

 button:
   - platform: midea_dehum